Skip to main content

 Dell, a leader in recycling and designing products with recyclability in mind, is one company that is known for their closed-loop recycling processes.
 Dell focuses on designing their products to minimize the use of glues to reduce loss and create less degradation of their materials during the recycling process.

 Regardless of what materials you have to recycle, sorting is important for a superior end result.
-General Kinematics has recycling solutions (for both open- and closed-loop recycling processes) to increase your sorting power.
+General Kinematics has recycling equipment (for both open- and closed-loop recycling processes) to increase your sorting power.
 Contact one of our GK experts today and discover the latest technologies, products, and solutions for your recycling needs.

 General Kinematics Corporation, incorporated in 1960, was established to market, design, and custom fabricate innovative vibratory equipment for the foundry, recycling, mining, and processing industries.
 Today the company continues as one of the world’s largest suppliers of vibratory processing equipment and has evolved into an industry-leading EPC firm.
 Headquartered in Crystal Lake, IL, General Kinematics has seven global locations providing engineering and support to a world-wide customer base.
 GK is a third generation, family-owned company and is ISO 9001 certified.